GiantCroissant-Lunar/lunar-snake-hub/docs/operations/DOGFOODING.md

 ├── .github/
 │   └── workflows/
 │       └── ci.yml              # ✅ CI automation
-├── agents/                     # Source of truth for agent rules ├── precommit/                  # Source of truth for pre-commit hooks ├── nuke/                       # Source of truth for NUKE components └── docs/                       # Documentation
+├── precommit/                  # Source of truth for pre-commit hooks ├── nuke/                       # Source of truth for NUKE components └── docs/                       # Documentation